New students for fall semester must register for their initial semester during the New Student Orientation held each summer.

-For help with registration concerns and information about adding/dropping classes or complete withdrawal from the university, contact the Student Business Center.
-The office is located on the second floor of the University Center, with office hours from 8:00 a.m. to 5:00 p.m., Monday through Thursday and from 9:00 a.m. to 4:30 p.m. on Friday.
-They can be reached by phone at 740.351.3403.
+For help with registration concerns and information about adding/dropping classes or complete withdrawal from the university, contact the Office of the Registrar.
+The office is located on the second floor of the University Center, open from 8:00 a.m. to 5:00 p.m.
+Monday through Friday, and can be reached by phone at 740.351.3403.

-Identification cards are issued to enrolled Shawnee State University students by the Office of the Registrar and serve as identification for charging books to your Financial Aid account, using the Library, utilizing meal plans in the cafeteria, and participating in student activities.
+Identification cards are issued to enrolled Shawnee State University students by the Office of the Registrar and serve as identification for charging books to your Financial Aid account, using the Library and participating in student activities.
 You must register for classes before receiving your I.D. card.

 Admission or registration may be canceled by the director of admission or the registrar in cases of improper registration or when false or incomplete information is provided on the application for admission, registration forms, or other official documents.
 In such cases, you will be notified in writing as to the action that was taken and the reasons for such action.